OfficeDev/office-js-docs-pr/docs/get-started/create-an-office-add-in-using-any-editor.md

 ## Hosting your Office Add-in

-Office add-ins must be served via HTTPS; the Office application will not load a web app as an add-in if it is HTTP.
-To develop, debug and host the add-in locally, you need a way to create and serve a web app locally using HTTPS.
-You could create a self-hosted HTTPS site through gulp (described in the following section) or you could use Azure.
+Office Add-ins must be served via HTTPS; the Office application will not load a web app as an add-in if it is HTTP.
+To develop, debug, and host the add-in locally, you need a way to create and serve a web app locally using HTTPS.
+You can create a self-hosted HTTPS site through gulp (described in the following section) or you can use Azure.

 ### Using a self-hosted HTTPS site